“A company’s culture is the foundation for future innovation. An entrepreneur’s job is to build the foundation.”

 Employees today value culture and the environment more than the pay they get.
 In fact, 70% of people would rather accept a lower salary and let go of a fancy title than deal with bad workplace culture, according to a Linkedin survey.

 That being said, leaders today are not oblivious to these employee expectations.
 Rather, 85% of CEOs and CFOs believe an unhealthy culture leads to unethical behavior.
 In addition to that, 9 out of 10 CFO’s agree that improving company culture has a direct positive impact on their company’s business value and performance.
-So, leaders acknowledge that they’re putting more and more effort into building a strong company culture.
+So, leaders acknowledge that they’re putting more and more effort in order to build a strong company culture.

 But do the employees agree?
 Not really.
 Almost half of the employees (45%) believe that their leadership is minimally or not at all interested in working towards the company culture.
 Clearly there’s a gap between employee expectations from culture and what’s being served to them.